vereinfacht/vereinfacht/README.md

 We're using Cypress for End-to-End testing the web frontend areas of this project.
 Running tests successfully requires a database seeded with the `FakeDatabaseSeeder.php`, which is not being done automatically.

+> [!WARNING]
-> Other than running the PHPUnit tests in the `api` project, the database state currently neither is reset after running the Cypress test suite nor do they run with a separate testing database.
-Keep that in mind when running the tests on our local copy of the application.
+> After running the Cypress End-to-End test suite, the database state is neither reset nor does it run with a separate testing database.
+This is different from the behavior of the PHPUnit tests in the `api` project.
+Keep that in mind when running the tests on your local copy of the application.

 In order to use the component testing feature of Cypress, we would need to integrate Cypress into our Next.js application as an dependency.
 But then we're losing the option to test other parts of the mono repo in the future (i. e. a docs project or API pages).
 That's why Cypress was installed as a seperate project at the moment.